RamGI55/GameDevKnowledge/Computer_Sciences/OperationSystem/Thread and Process.md

 #### Recalled the 4 Fundamental OS concepts
-- Thread : Execution context
+- Thread: Execution context
-	- Fully describes program state
+	- Fully describes the program state
 	- program counter, registers, execution flags, and stack
 - Address Space (with or w/o translation)
-	- Set of  memory addresses accessible to program (for read or write)
+	- A set of  memory addresses accessible to a program (for read or write)
-	- Distinct from memory space of the physical machine, in which case the program operate in virtual address space OS given
+	- Distinct from the memory space of the physical machine, in which case the program operates in the virtual address space OS.
-- Process : an instance of the running programme
+- Process: an instance of the running programme
 	- Protected address space + one or more threads
+	- Process changes its state.
+-

+###### Process is not the same as Programme!
+> *We emphasise that a program by itself is not a process.
+A program is a passive entity, such as a file containing a list of instructions stored on disk (often called an executable file).
+In contrast, a process is an active entity, with a program counter specifying the next instruction to execute and a set of associated resources.*
+> *- 3.1 process concept, Operating System Concepts 10th, 2018.*

 - Dual mode operation/Protection
-	- Only system has the ability to access certain resources.
+	- Only the system can access certain resources.
-	- combined with translation, isolates programs from each other and the OS from programmes.
+	- Combined with translation, isolates programs from each other and the OS from programs.

 Threads are not physical core - the virtual cores when it is resident in the processor's registers.